jhonymaurad/coachnotes/README.md

 ![Alt text](client/src/images/erd.jpg?raw=true "erd")

 ## M.V.P
--User can register for an account
+- User can register for an account
--User can login
+- User can login
--User can create, update or delete an activity
+- User can create, update or delete an activity

 ## Post M.V.P features
--User can add players to his profile
+- User can add players to his profile
--User can add, update or delete players from his/her profile
+- User can add, update or delete players from his/her profile

 ## Technologies used:

--Ruby on Rails
+- Ruby on Rails
--React
+- React
--Axios
+- Axios

 ## References:

--Class examples from WDI General Assembly
+- Class examples from WDI General Assembly
--React documentation
+- React documentation
--Rails documentation
+- Rails documentation

 ## Code example